NLESC-JCER/cpp2wasm/README.md

 cd flask && ln -s ../openapi/newtonraphsonpy`python3-config --extension-suffix` . && cd -
 ```

-The web application has 3 kinds of pages:
+The web application has 3 pages:

 1. a page with form and submit button,
 2. a page to show the progress of the calculation